 - Temporary Hair Loss

-While Southwest is a Plastic Surgery Practice, women going through temporary hair loss are also welcomed to visit and get a check up by Dr. Agullo and Dr. Palladino.
+While Southwest is a Plastic Surgery Practice, women going through temporary hair loss are also welcomed to visit and get a check up by Dr. Agullo.
 It is highly imperative for every female to get hair loss symptoms checked to make sure if it’s temporary or permanent.
 In either case, the surgeons will thoroughly examine all relevant aspects and suggest a way forward.